ClapeyronThermo/introduction-to-computational-thermodynamics/README.md

 ## Preliminary work

 To get used to Julia and the Pluto environment specifically, the developers created 6 introductory notebooks.
-Before the course, please take a look at the first two - these will help a lot with comfort when using the environment.
+Before the course, please take a look at these - they will help a lot with introducing you to the environment.
 To access these, scroll down on the Pluto homepage.
-We would like you to take a look at 1 and 2, but if you're interested then please kep looking through!
+We would like you to take a look at "Getting started" and "Basic mathematics", but if you're interested then please keep looking through!

 ![](assets/intro_notebooks.png)